JMVRy/Win32-Input/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This project is primarily made for the [Aim Trainer on HumanBenchmark][trainer-hb], as well as being specific to my own monitor setup.
+This project was primarily made for allowing me to do input automation for simple projects.
 If you've followed the Installation setup and there's no more problems, then it should just be plug-and-play.
-Build and run, and any pixel with that specific shade of blue (`#95c3e8`) will be clicked, as long as it's within the 1000x400 box that contains the targets.
+Use with your own code, and it should do what you want it to do.
+Some confusion may occur regarding multiple monitor setups, but that's because Win32 is kinda weird with those, and I don't really know how else it should be done.

-_For examples, please refer to the [Documentation](https://github.com/JMVRy/Win32-Input/wiki/Documentation)_
+_For more information, please refer to the [Documentation](https://github.com/JMVRy/Win32-Input/wiki/Documentation)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>